recryptproject/qtum-docker/qt/README.md

 # Quickstart

-This is a qtum-qt image, launch GUI wallet
+This is a recrypt-qt image, launch GUI wallet

 ## Get docker image